Engee documentation

 | means *** or ***

-(?:...) is a "non-capturing group", i.e. it is a subpart of an expression that we want to define separately (+7 or 8, and then a set of digits and hyphens).
+(?:...) - "non-capturing group", i.e. this is a subpart of the expression that we want to define separately (+7 or 8, and then a set of numbers and hyphens).

-But the information itself, whether the phone is written with +7 or 8, is of NOT interest to us.
-That's why it's NOT exciting.
+But the information itself, is the phone recorded via +7 or through 8 we are NOT interested.
+That's why it's NOTexciting.

 In [ ]: